 Most students will take away a large body of experimental but presentable work.

-Guy Paterson is a print-maker and public artist.
+Guy Paterson is an artist that specialises in photography and printmaking.
 He studied fine art at Central Saint Martins.
-Should you wish to find out more about his work, visit Guy's website at www.guy-paterson.co.uk
+He has work in the public domain and regularly exhibits both nationally and internationally.
+If you wish to find out more about his work and examples of work done on this course in the past visit Guy's website at www.guy-paterson.co.uk

 Please bring with you to the first session: